xopxe/micro_rosso_odom_helper/README.md

 This a module for the [micro_rosso](https://github.com/xopxe/micro_rosso_platformio) system.

 It's a helper module for writing mobile robots.
-It performs dead reconning, integrates the robot's movement, and publishes ROS /odom topics.
+It performs dead reconning, integrates the robot's movement, and publishes ROS `/odom` and `/tf` topics.

 ## Loading and starting